 At the end of every program with youth — which ends with a presentation where they show what they made.
 They feel a sense of ownership over it.
 Ownership over the design process, viewing themselves not just as consumers and as learners, but as media producers and educators.

-I feel like we’ve transformed and enhanced their identity as contributors to society and helped them connect their passions with learning, giving them increased foundations for them to more effectively and strategically plan for an awarding future for themselves.
+I feel like we’ve transformed and enhanced their identity as contributors to society and helped them connect their passions with learning, giving them increased foundations for them to more effectively and strategically plan a rewarding future for themselves.

 How about an example of a challenge that you face?